Haigh Hall: Gardens

 Formal gardens established at the old hall in the early 18th century were illustrated in engravings by Knyff and Kip in 1707.
 A 1750 painting attributed to Joseph Highmore showed modifications to the layout including a "Gothic eye-catcher", the "Observatory" made entirely of cannel, on the hill crest to the east.
 Terraces, including a parterre with geometrical divisions extending outwards from the hall on the hillside to the south and west, were swept away by 19th-century landscaping carried out by the 8th Earl.
 Today the hall has a walled garden and woodland walks in the plantations which were part of the landscaping and extensive tree planting from the mid-19th century.
 Pathways were laid out in the plantations to provide work during the 1860s cotton famine.

-The plantations are primarily of beech, but with a proportion of oak, horse chestnut, sycamore, ash and lime.
-There are sweet chestnut, scots pine, hazel, yew and holly.
-The park has the largest area of woodland in Greater Manchester.
+The plantations are mainly beech, with some other species, and form the largest area of woodland in Greater Manchester.

 Within and around the Grade II listed parkland and pleasure grounds are several historic listed structures.
 On Wigan Lane is a pair of square ashlar lodges and a round-headed entrance arch in the Classical style probably built in 1840.
 The lodges are single-story with pyramidal roofs.
 The gateway arch has ornamental cast iron gates and a pendant lamp bracket suspended from the arch.
 Another stone lodge with a hipped roof on Hall Lane west of the canal dates from around 1830.

-A railway bridge with a cast iron balustrade from 1883 to 1884 over the Whelley Loop Line which crosses the estate in a cutting is Grade II listed as is the bridge over entrance to canal basin on the Leeds and Liverpool Canal.
+A railway bridge, with a cast iron balustrade from 1883 to 1884, over the Whelley Loop Line, which crosses the estate in a cutting, is Grade II listed as is the bridge over entrance to canal basin on the Leeds and Liverpool Canal.